Questions always arise when people ask me “What do you do?”

 For us, it’s not about the form or medium, it’s about the idea.
 When you have a great idea it’ll find its way into everything you do.
 From a branding standpoint, that continuity is critical.
 What you don’t want are social media ads saying one thing, and your website and sales presentations saying something else.

 “What kind of background do most branding agency owners have?
 Where do you guys come from anyway?”

-Most branding agency owners have had one job title: Graphic designer.
+Most branding agency owners have had only one job title their entire lives: Graphic designer.
 They rise up through the ranks at a design firm and then hang up a shingle of their own.
 They might be extremely good at design, but their scope of work is limited.